crate/cratedb-guide/docs/integrate/telegraf/tutorial.md

 (telegraf-tutorial)=
 # Load data into CrateDB using Telegraf

-The tutorial will walk you through starting the [Telegraf] agent/broker and CrateDB, and configuring Telegraf to submit system metrics measurement values to CrateDB.
+This tutorial walks you through starting the [Telegraf] agent and CrateDB, then configuring Telegraf to submit system metrics to CrateDB.

 ## Prerequisites